 Southeast is where The Salvation Army started in Alaska.
-In May of 1898, Evangeline Booth and the "Klondikers" (a group of 8 Salvationists) arrived in Skagway.
-From there is spread like fireweed, as far north as Fairbanks.
+In May of 1898, Evangeline Booth and the "Klondikers" (a group of eight Salvation Army church members, or "Salvationists") arrived in Skagway.
+From there, The Salvation Army spread like fireweed, as far north as Fairbanks.

 It is said that Evangeline Booth even had an encounter with legendary outlaw, Soapy Smith.
 Over a cup of hot cocoa, Evangeline shared the message of Christ's love with Soapy.
 He left, promising to consider what he had heard.
-Within six weeks of this meeting Soapy Smith was killed in a shootout.
+Within six weeks of this meeting, Soapy Smith was killed in a shootout.
 Following Soapy's death, two of his followers returned to The Salvation Army and accepted Christ.